DoCoMo 901i – Next Generation FOMA Handsets Debut

 DoCoMo have just launched their next generation FOMA handsets at a splashy event at Tokyo’s Imperial Hotel — complete with bikini-clad beauties, big-name stars, and a sound and light show that blasted their five new 901i handsets into the spotlight.
 The D901i, F901iC, N901iC, P901i, and SH901iC models all come equipped with a 2-megapixel camera, stereo speakers, and enhanced audio and video for even more multi-slacking fun.
 In a ‘Damn the torpedoes, full speed ahead!’ press event move, DoCoMo announced that only the SH901iC will be ready for nationwide release on 26 November.
 Other handsets will ‘follow’ with no specific release dates given.
 DoCoMo says sales of FOMA cellys stand at 7.3 million.
 Sales of i-mode-compatible FeliCa e-wallet handsets stand at 600,000 units; infrared signal-compatible handsets, 27.2 million, and bar-code reader terminals, 14 million.
-Watch the video report here.
+Watch our video report here.

 Sound and graphic capabilities on the 901i-series have been bumped up to what DoCoMo calls ‘3D X 3D’: 3D stereo sense-surround sound and 3D graphics; they certainly are louder than previous models.
 DoCoMo is determined to be the cellco of choice for mobile game play and heavy-hitting games like Gundam, Bomberman, and Biohazard (Resident Evil outside Japan) come preinstalled and ready to play.
 Also included is the first mobile version of mega-popular golf game Minna de Golf (Golf for Everyone).
 3D graphics on these handsets specifically target sharper resolution for small screen games and the 901i’s sound system is so well-tuned it lets players hear the whoosh of a golf club over grass and the distant moaning of approaching zombies.